 General Oil and Gas Leasing Instructions

-BLM State Offices conduct lease sales quarterly when parcels are available for lease.
+BLM State Offices conduct lease sales quarterly when parcels are eligible and available for lease.
 Each State Office publishes a Notice of Competitive Lease Sale (Sale Notice), which lists parcels to be offered at the auction, usually 45 days before the auction.
 This notice is posted in the National Fluids Lease Sale System and by the State Office that administers the sale.
 The Sale Notice specifies lease stipulations applicable to each parcel.
 The BLM may conduct lease sales in-person or through internet-based auctions.

-- Lands identified by informal expressions of interest from the public;
+- Lands identified by informal expressions of interest from the public; or,

 - Bureau motion, or lands identified by the BLM.

-For more information on transferring oil and gas leases view the handout: Information and Procedures - Transferring Oil and Gas Lease Interests
+For more information on transferring oil and gas leases view the handout: Information and Procedures - Transferring Oil and Gas Lease Interests.

-Expiration: Your lease will expire at the end of its primary term, which is usually 10 years.
-However, the BLM may extend your lease, or your lease may continue under its own terms, if:
+Expiration: A lease will expire at the end of its primary term, which is usually 10 years.
+However, the BLM may extend the lease, or the lease may continue under its own terms, if:

 Qualifying drilling operations are in progress; the lease contains a well capable of producing in paying quantities; or the lease is entitled to receive an allocation of production from an off-lease well.

 Relinquishment: Lessee(s) may give up all or part of the lease by filing a written relinquishment with the appropriate BLM office.
 A relinquishment takes effect on the date it is filed.
 However, all wells and other work as may be required by the BLM must be performed so the lease is in proper condition for abandonment.
 The lease account must be in good standing with the ONRR.